 - It is very rare for our guests to become seasick.
-While most people do not experience any sea sickness on the Motor Yacht Manhattan, you may want to consider light medication if you normally take it for motion sickness.
+While most people do not experience any sea sickness on these yachts, you may want to consider light medication if you normally take it for motion sickness.
 We cannot officially advise you to take any medication, however.

 - Is there an age limit for these cruises?

 - While there is no age limit for the cruise, all attendees under 18 must be accompanied by a parent or guardian.